 (d) Examples.
 Assume these facts for the following examples.
-Medical Resource, Inc. is a pharmaceutical manufacturer located in Spokane, WA.
-Medical Resource, Inc. claims the B&O tax credit provided by RCW 82.04.4452 for its research and development spending.
+Medical Resource, Inc. is a pharmaceutical manufacturer ((located in Spokane, WA.
+Medical Resource, Inc. claims the B&O tax credit provided by RCW 82.04.4452 for its research and development spending)) that receives a deferral of taxes under chapter 82.60 RCW for sales and use taxes on an eligible investment project in a high unemployment county.
 It employs two hundred full-time employees and fifty part-time employees.
-Medical Resource, Inc. also hires a staffing company to furnish seventy-five workers.
+Medical Resource((, Inc.)) also hires a staffing company to furnish seventy-five workers.

-(i) Medical Resource, Inc. offers its employees two different health plans as a medical benefit.
+(i) Example 19.
+Medical Resource((, Inc.)) offers its employees two different health plans as a medical benefit.
 Plan A is available at no cost to full-time employees.
 Employees are not eligible to participate in Plan A until completing thirty days of employment.
 Plan B costs employees \$200 each month.
 Full-time and part-time employees are eligible for Plan B after six months of employment.
-One hundred full-time employees are enrolled in Plan A. One hundred full-time and part-time employees are enrolled in Plan B. Forty full-time and part-time employees chose not to enroll in either plan.
-Ten part-time employees are not yet eligible for either Plan A or Plan B. Medical Resource, Inc. must report two hundred employees as having employer-provided medical benefits, because this is the number of employees enrolled in the health plans it offers.
+One hundred fulltime employees are enrolled in Plan A. One hundred full-time and parttime employees are enrolled in Plan B. Forty full-time and part-time employees chose not to enroll in either plan.
+Ten part-time employees are not yet eligible for either Plan A or Plan B. Medical Resource(( $, \frac{\text{Inc.})$ ) must report two hundred employees as having employer-provided medical benefits, because ((this)) that is the number of employees enrolled in the health plans it offers.

-(ii) Medical Resource, Inc. does not offer medical benefits to the employees of the staffing company.
+(ii) Example 20.
+Medical Resource((, Inc.)) does not offer medical benefits to the employees of the staffing company.
 However, twenty-five of these workers have enrolled in a health plan through the staffing company.
-Medical Resource, Inc. must report these twenty-five employment positions as having employer-provided medical benefits.
+Medical Resource((, Inc.)) must report these twentyfive employment positions as having employer-provided medical benefits.

-(iii) Medical Resource, Inc. does not offer its employees dental insurance, but has arranged with a group of dental providers to provide all employees with a 30% discount on any dental care service.
-No action, other than Medical Resource, Inc. employment, is required by employees to receive this benefit.
+(iii) Example 21.
+Medical Resource((, Inc.)) does not offer its employees dental insurance, but has arranged with a group of dental providers to provide all employees with a 30% discount on any dental care service. ((No action, other than)) Medical Resource((, Inc.)) employment((, is required by employees)) is the sole requirement to receive this benefit.
 Unlike the medical benefit, employees are eligible for the dental benefit as of the first day of employment.
 This benefit is not provided to the workers furnished by the staffing company.
-Medical Resource, Inc. must report two hundred and fifty employment positions as having dental benefits, because this is the number of employees enrolled in this dental plan.
+Medical Resource((, Inc.)) must report two hundred and fifty employment positions as having dental benefits, because ((this)) that is the number of employees enrolled in this dental plan.

-(iv) Medical Resource, Inc. offers a 401(k) Plan to its full-time and part-time employees after six months of employment.
-Medical Resource, Inc. makes matching contributions to an employee's 401(k) Plan after two years of employment.
+(iv) Example 22.
+Medical Resource((, Inc.)) offers a 401(k) Plan to its full-time and part-time employees after six months of employment.
+Medical Resource((, Inc.)) makes matching contributions to an employee's 401(k) Plan after two years of employment.
 On December 31st, two hundred and twenty-five workers are eligible to participate in the 401(k) Plan.
-Two hundred workers are enrolled in the 401(k) Plan.
+Two hundred workers are enrolled in the 401(k)

+Plan.
 One hundred of these workers receive matching contributions.
-Medical Resource, Inc. must report two hundred employment positions as having employer-provided retirement benefits, because this is the number of employees enrolled in the 401(k) Plan.
+Medical Resource((, Inc.)) must report two hundred employment positions as having employer-provided retirement benefits, because ((this)) that is the number of employees enrolled in the 401(k) Plan.